 But let's be honest, spotting the occasional big fish does make it that little bit more exciting.

-We also liked that Blue Marlin were one of the few dive companies with a speedboat, so you reach the remote dive sites quicker then them and have the site all to yourself.
+Also, a company with a speedboat is a plus because it means you will be able to reach the more remote dive sites quicker then them and have the site all to yourself.

 As we warned at the start, diving in the Komodo National Park will set your scuba bar very high and will be very very hard to beat!